ciel-lang/CIEL/README.md

     git clone https://github.com/ciel-lang/CIEL ~/quicklisp/local-projects/CIEL

-And install dependencies missing or outdated from Quicklisp:
+and install missing dependencies or the outdated ones:

+    cd ~/quicklisp/local-projects/CIEL
-    $ ( cd ~/quicklisp/local-projects/CIEL && make ql-deps )
+    make ql-deps

 Or install the Ultralisp distribution and pull the library from
 there:

     (ql-dist:install-dist "http://dist.ultralisp.org/" :prompt nil)

-Then, load the .asd file (with `asdf:load-asd` or `C-c C-k` in Slime), quickload "ciel":
+Now, in both cases, you can load the .asd file (with `asdf:load-asd` or `C-c C-k` in Slime) and quickload "ciel":

 ```lisp
 (ql:quickload "ciel")
 ```

-and enter the `ciel-user` package:
+be sure to enter the `ciel-user` package:

 ```lisp
 (in-package :ciel-user)
 ```

+you now have access to all CIEL's packages and functions.

+## Build a CIEL binary and core image

-To build CIEL's binary and core image, use
+To build CIEL's binary, use:

     $ make build

 This creates the `bin/` directory with the `ciel` binary.

+To create a Lisp image:

     $ make image
+    # or
+    $ sbcl --load build-image.lisp

 This creates the `ciel-core` Lisp image.

-## With a core image
+## Use the core image

 You need a Lisp implementation, but you don't need Quicklisp.

-Build a *core image* for your lisp with all CIEL's dependencies:
+Build a *core image* for your lisp with all CIEL's dependencies as seen above, and use it like this:

-    sbcl --load build-image.lisp

-and use it:

     sbcl --core ciel-core --eval '(in-package :ciel-user)'

+This loads SBCL with everything CIEL baked in, and it loads fast.

-Then you can configure Slime to have the choice of the Lisp image to start.
+Then you'll have to configure your editor, like Slime, to have the choice of the Lisp image to start.
 See below in *\*Use CIEL at startup*

 We ~~will distribute ready-to-use core images~~ can not distribute core images, you must build it yourself.

-## With a binary.
+## Install a binary.
 Use CIEL's custom REPL.

-You don't need anything, just download the CIEL executable and run it.
+In that case you don't need anything, just download the CIEL executable and run it.
-You need to build the core image yourself though.

 - we provide an experimental binary for some systems: go to
   <https://gitlab.com/vindarel/ciel/-/pipelines>, download the latest